-This post provides additional information and more detail regarding cement slurry contamination.
-Its a follow-up post to previous posts where we covered fluids intermixing in Liner Cementing and rheology in primary cementing.
+This post provides additional information for those who need more detail regarding cement slurry contamination.
+This is a follow-up post to previous posts where we covered fluids intermixing (as in liner cementing and rheology in primary cementing).

-–Cement log evaluation showing poor cement in Liner jobs (typically 7” or less) more commonly ranging 3,000 to 4,500 meters in depth.
+Cement log evaluations can show poor cement in Liner jobs (typically 7” or less) more commonly ranging from 3,000 to 4,500 meters in depth.

-With cement slurry volumes ranging 30 to 80 bbls using only top plug even after successfully executed cement jobs
+Cement slurry volumes will range from 30 to 80 bbls using only top plug even after having successfully executed cement jobs.

-–Strong contamination due to in-pipe fingering and annular channeling (affected by the type of mud, mud salinity, density, insufficient centralization and/or unconditioned mud/hole) of the cement slurry, spacer and mud; leading to potentially dangerous gelled fluids/residues on top of the liner.
+Strong contamination due to in-pipe fingering and annular channelling of the cement slurry, spacer and mud.
+This can be affected by the type of mud, mud salinity, density, the sufficiency of the centralization and whether the mud/hole is conditioned or unconditioned).
+This can lead to potentially dangerous gelled fluids/residues being left on top of the liner.

 |Optimized Centralization, based on: software simulation with detailed well (Survey, Caliper, ) Configuration; Fluids Definition (OBM, Spacer, Cement Slurry rheology) and ECD management (known or predicted formation pressure and FG).||High.|